 Main objectives

-The main objectives of the project are the following:
+The main objectives of the project were the following:

 • Development and scientific validation of novel ML computational models and techniques specially tailored for accurate nowcasting.